top of page

 From a sponsored walk to a bake sale, every contribution makes a difference.
 Whether it’s your first time fundraising or you’re a seasoned pro, we have all the information you may need to host a successful fundraising event.

-By fundraising for Indigo, you will get people and resources where they are needed most
+By fundraising for Indigo, you will get people and resources where they are needed most.

 Thank you for your support.

 If you are in Edinburgh, mark your calendars for April 6th.
 To celebrate International Day of Sport, Indigo is hosting a 5k Walk for Refugees in the city centre.
-Find out more about the Edinburgh event here
+Find out more about the Edinburgh event here.

 This is a leaflet advertising a fundraising event in Edinburgh, Walk 5k for refugees.
 The evet details are listed, including the April 6th date, the challenge description, the meeting point at Sam's coffee, and the QR code to sign up.